bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 When requesting multiple access tokens, the resources field is a JSON object.
 The names of the JSON object fields are token identifiers chosen by the RC, and MAY be any valid string.
-The values of the JSON object are JSON arrays representing a single access token request, as specified in
+The values of the JSON object fields are JSON arrays representing a single access token request, as specified in
 [requesting a single access token](#request-resource-single).